skybarer/algorithms-and-data-structures/README.md

 ## How do i plan to do this project ?

-I first thought of doing `data structures` first then `algorithm's` that are built on this `data structures`.
+I thought of doing `data structures` first then `algorithm's` that are built on this `data structures`.

 ## How to import this project ?